Environmental Justice, Transit and Infrastructure

 Rethinking I-94 Project Resolution: Approved a resolution supporting Our Streets' efforts to prioritize people in city planning.
 I endorse the vision of a multi-modal boulevard that revitalizes neighborhoods and addresses reparative justice concerns along the corridor.

-Banned New Fur Shops: Authored and passed an amendment to prohibit new fur stores in Minneapolis, addressing animal cruelty and mitigating environmental impact from fur production.
+Banned New Fur Shops: Authored a policy to prohibit new fur stores in Minneapolis, addressing animal cruelty and mitigating environmental impact from fur production.

 Required Expansions to Prevent Environmental Impact: Approved an ordinance requiring polluting expansions to mitigate their environmental impact, a significant win for environmental justice advocates in Phillips and the Northside and Southside Green Zones.